Keep Chalm and Gary On: Critical response

 Marcus Gibson of Bubbleblabber gave the episode a 7 out of 10.
 He liked the examination of the use of artificial intelligence in schools and the use of beauty products among children.
 However, he thought the plot repeated previous plot points when characters found business success.
 Mike Celestino of Laughing Place thought the episode was not as funny as last week's episode.
 He liked the snail idea even though he thought it was "absurd".
 He also liked the focus on Superintendent Chalmers because the character is not used often.
 Marisa Roffman of Give Me My Remote also thought the examination of artificial intelligence and beauty products used by children was relevant to current events.

 JM McNab of Cracked.com highlighted the fact that the episode parodied the use of AI by students in American schools.
 In an article in The Express Tribune, the writer also highlighted this aspect and praised the episode's focus on Chalmers, concluding that "Fans praised the episode for its sharp satire and nostalgic charm.
 From the CheatGPT school subplot to the snail slime fever, 'Keep Chalmers and Gary On' delivers absurdist humor, social commentary and creative storytelling that longtime viewers have come to love."
 Cathal Gunning of Screen Rant criticized the fact that Bart hasn't had a Bart-centric episode "Bart's Brain" of the season 35.
 He compared the episode "Sweet Seymour Skinner's Baadasssss Song" of the season 5, which had a similar premise.
 He concluded, "As a result, this episode of The Simpsons feels like a spin-off that has forgotten the show's true protagonists."
+Nick Valdez of Comicbook.com ranked the episode 13th on his list "All Episodes of The Simpsons Season 37, Ranked Worst to Best."
+He said, "It's not the best Chalmers-centric episode, as he doesn't have as close a relationship with the Simpsons as in other episodes, but it's a fun episode."

+Awards and nominations

+Actor Hank Azaria was nominated for the Primetime Emmy Award for Outstanding Character Voice-Over Performance at the 78th Primetime Creative Arts Emmy Awards for his role as Superintendent Chalmers in this episode.